-Dear Readers I hope this is not too gruesome & blood-soaked for you because I had not seen a real eyeball popping out of its socket in somebody alive.
-I can still easily recall what happened that day…There was a call from casualty that a Facial trauma patient needs urgent attention and also that it was so bad that one of the casualty nurse had fainted on seeing this patient.
-On first sight it seemed like a miracle that this man had survived such a grievous injury.
-I had read and seen images of survivors of severe Faciomaxillary injuries in trauma textbooks, but actually treating one is a different game altogether.
+Dear Readers I hope this is not too gory for you because I had not seen a real eyeball popping out of its socket in somebody alive.
+Let me tell you what happened that day…There was a call from casualty that a Facial trauma patient needs urgent attention and also that it was so bad that one of the casualty nurses had fainted on seeing this patient.
+I had just finished examining a patient in OPD and rushed immediately to Casualty department.
+On first sight it seemed like a miracle that this man was alive even after sustaining such a grievous injury.
+But we as MaxFacs have read about these survivors of severe Faciomaxillary injuries in trauma textbooks, but actually treating one is a different game altogether.
 This chap was driving a tractor to his field when the tractor toppled and his face got crushed beneath it…pheww!!